Turkish bourse shuts for five days, cancels trades after earthquake | Headlines

 "Considering the low transaction volume that does not allow efficient price formation, all trades executed in the closed markets on Feb.
 8, 2023 will be cancelled," the market operator said.
 An exchanged-traded fund that tracks performance of the Turkey MSCI index, both priced in dollars, is down almost 13% this week and 20% for the year.

-Istanbul's stock exchange operator suspended trading for five days until Feb.
-15 in an unprecedented step and cancelled all trades from Wednesday in the wake of a devastating earthquakes that struck Turkey and Syria on Monday.
+Istanbul's stock exchange operator suspended trading until Feb.
+15 and cancelled all Wednesday's trades in the wake of devastating earthquakes that struck Turkey and Syria on Monday.

-A devastating earthquake rocked Turkey and Syria in the early hours of Monday, with hundreds of buildings collapsing and the combined death toll across both countries climbing above 11,500.
+The tremors rocked Turkey and Syria in the early hours of Monday, with hundreds of buildings collapsing and the combined death toll across both countries climbing above 12,000.
 Turkey's Borsa Istanbul suspended trading on its equity and derivatives markets within minutes of opening after market-wide circuit breakers stopped the slide in the main index at 7%.

 The country's benchmark index fell as much as 16% from its Friday close before the Wednesday trades were cancelled.
 To Tuesday's close, the loss is 9.9%.
 Trading volumes were significantly below regular averages at only 2.24 billion trades on Tuesday, compared with Friday's 4.14 billion.